hashicorp/terraform-provider-azurerm/contributing/topics/guide-state-migrations.md

 }
 ```

 3. Copy over the schema for `capybara_resource.go`.
 If nothing in the schema is changing then this can be copied over 1:1, however you will want to go through and remove some property attributes that are not required.
-The information in `Schema()` is used to help core serialize/deserialize the values when sending the data over RPC.
-For this reason the following property attributes should be removed from the schema since they unnecessarily bloat the code base:
+   The `Schema()` is a point-in-time reference to the Terraform Schema for this Resource at this point - and is used by Terraform to deserialize/serialize the object from the Terraform State.
+For this reason only a subset of attributes should be defined here (including `Type`, `Required`, `Optional`, `Computed` and `Elem` [for maps/lists/sets, including any custom hash functions]) - and the following attributes can be removed from the Schema:

    * Default
    * ValidateFunc
    * ForceNew